Bayesian rational agents in iterated quantum games: Prisoners' Dilemma

 where $\mathcal{J}=\exp(-i\gamma D\otimes D/2)$ and, just like the CHSH game, $0\leq\gamma\leq\pi/2$ is a parameter measuring entanglement in the prepared state; when $\gamma=0$, the state is separable, and when $\gamma=\pi/2$, it is maximally entangled.
 After applying their unitaries and returning their qubits to the warden, the warden applies $\mathcal{J}^\dag$ to the pair and measures the result in the computational basis.
 Thus, for someone aware of $\gamma$ and the choices $U_A$ and $U_B$, the state before measurement is

 Alice and Bob are rewarded according to the payoff matrix entry corresponding to the row and column specified by the two bits of the outcome of this measurement.

 To assess players' potential performance, one computes the expected payoff for each agent based on the final outcome probabilities.
 When $\phi_A=\phi_B=0$, it is readily seen that $\gamma$ has no effect, and we may associate this entire strategic realm with the classical case of each agent independently flipping a coin with bias $\cos^2(\theta/2)$ to decide their choice.
 The same thing happens when $\gamma=0$; the outcome probabilities will be independent of either $\phi$ choice.
 However, when both are nonzero, entanglement and phase control can be utilized to strategic effect.
 Eisert \emph{et al.}~\cite{Eisert99} point out that when prisoners share a maximally entangled state and have the wider action space at their disposal, the action $D$ is now neither dominant nor a Nash equilibrium.
 Instead, a new strategy $Q:=U(0,\pi/2)=iZ$ is now a Nash equilibrium which is \emph{also} Pareto optimal with expected payoff $3$ for each player.
-They conclude that quantum mechanics allows prisoners to resolve the dilemma because they are no longer compelled to play a Pareto inferior strategy.
+They conclude that quantum mechanics allows prisoners to resolve the dilemma because they are no longer compelled to play a Pareto inferior strategy.\footnote{Considering this a genuine resolution of the dilemma is inappropriate because the game is changed too much by the vast expansion in action choices~\cite{vanEnk2002}.
+Nevertheless, it is an extension that can showcase sensitivity to entanglement and our analysis is independent of these criticisms.}